Student in photograph: Julienne Schembri

 Somatic practices give equal value to internal experience and external observation and guidance.
-Examples are Feldenkrais, the Alexander Technique, Hanna Somatics and Body Mind Centering.
+Examples are Feldenkrais, the Alexander Technique, Hanna Somatics and Body-Mind Centring.

 Recent research in fascia and neuroscience has led to doubts about the usefulness of always going into a movement the same way with the same dynamics and from the same angle.
 Habitual patterns, no matter how helpful they might have been initially, might no longer contribute to healthy fascia and functional and enjoyable movement.

-Much of this research has led to a much greater support of somatic approaches in yoga teaching.
-The challenge is to find an experiential, somatically-influenced approach, whilst not being too open ended to fit into a conventional yoga class structure.
+Much of this research has led to much greater support of somatic approaches in yoga teaching.
+The challenge is to find an experiential, somatically-influenced approach, whilst not being too open-ended to fit into a conventional yoga class structure.

 - Practical somatic exercises that can give us more movement choices

 - Techniques to become aware of habits and holding patterns

 - Breathing practices that can be integrated into everyday life as well as yoga practice